The team at Riverlane come from various backgrounds in Mathematics, Computer Science, Chemistry, Materials Science, Physics and Quantum Computing.

 Ophelia graduated from the University of Cambridge with a BA and MSci in Physics having studied a wide range of topics, including quantum information.
 Her PhD on Computational and Theoretical Geophysics at Cambridge saw her study post-glacial sea level change and developed her interest in numerical algorithms.
 Ophelia is a persistent problem solver spending her weekends baking, knitting and doing crosswords.

 Tom recently finished his MPhil in computer science at the University of Cambridge, where he investigated quantum simulation methods using novel classical hardware architectures.
 He also holds a BSc in Theoretical Physics from Royal Holloway, University of London and has worked as a software developer in a variety of research fields including fusion energy and microscopy.
-Outside of work, Tom enjoys hill walking and photography.
+Outside work, Tom enjoys hill walking and photography.